PORTRAIT OF A WOMAN MADLY IN LOVE

 Farida Cooper is too shocked by her husband’s treachery even to talk about it, but in hiding her shame succeeds only in denying the damage to herself and making casualties of others, among them an infatuated 17-year-old boy.
 Farida is vivacious, intelligent, beautiful, talented, rich, spoiled, and selfish, but her life is hardly as rosy as it appears.
 Her father’s affairs render her mother frigid, leaving her effectively parentless.
 Her saving grace is her Kaki with whom she lives after her sixth birthday, but this also heightens the sense of her parents’ indifference and she learns to show nothing of her feelings, allowing them instead to erupt years later in a series of disastrous choices.
 Her story shuttles between Bombay and Chicago, spanning the years from WWII to the 1980s, illuminating themes of love and marriage, feminism and friendship, art and academia, as she emerges from the maelstrom of her life as a woman in full.

 A splendid foray into the initiation rites of the modern fearless woman—brimful of erudition, some age-old wisdoms and a more recent one that everyone seems to have forgotten: the meaning of gender equality.
+For all the drama of western feminism, even sexually, intellectually, financially and socially empowered women like Cooper are often still pretty much enslaved.

 Tara Sahgal (India Today)